cainmagi/Dockerfiles/manual-xubuntu/cloudreve.md

 crpasswd
 ```

-This command will show the initial user name and password of the administrator.
+This command will show the initial username and password of the administrator.
 Remember the information, then run

 ```bash
 cloudreve